 At LRS Healthcare, we place nurses in all corners of North Dakota.
 That said, there are some cities that are more popular than others.

 Fargo and Bismarck, the two largest cities in North Dakota, are definitely the most popular cities for travel nurses.
 Not only are pay rates highest at these two destinations, but they also offer the most to do.
-Fargo in particular has a booming downtown and offers a unique small-town culture in a city with a population over 100,000.
+Fargo, in particular, has a booming downtown and offers a unique small-town culture in a city with a population over 100,000.

 But Fargo and Bismarck aren’t the only cities to land travel nursing assignments.
 Minot, Williston, and Dickinson are also popular destinations.
 If you’re looking for a very rural, small-town setting, we can place you pretty much anywhere in the state.

-Travel Nursing Pay in North Dakota
+Travel Nurse Pay in North Dakota

 With a combination of great pay rates and lower cost of living, North Dakota is a great destination for nurses looking to make good money.
 That’s because hospitals have a harder time getting nurses to come to the state, so they pay higher rates than hospitals will in the majority of states across the nation.

-A unique benefit nurses might be able to take advantage of is the hospital paying for some of their housing.
+Unique benefit nurses might be able to take advantage of is the hospital paying for some of their housing.
 Though this only happens in some instances, a hospital paying for any housing expenses will allow you to pocket more of your housing stipend and make travel nursing in North Dakota even more profitable.

 A Great Destination for First Time Travel Nurses